dylanbienenstock/codingdojo-django-userlist/readme.md

+# User List
-# User ListAdd, edit, and delete users from a database.Uses a model manager to validate input.
+Add, edit, and delete users from a database.
+Uses a model manager to validate input.